Momo Watanabe: Queen's Quest (2016–2021)

-Entering 2016, Jungle Kyona and Watanabe teamed together under the name "JKGReeeeN".
-On January 10, JKGReeeeN challenged Thunder Rock (Iwatani and Shirai) for the Goddesses of Stardom Championship, but were unsuccessful.
-JKGReeeeN continued to wrestle through 2016 and even participated in the Goddesses of Stardom Tag League, although she did not make it to the finals. shortly after the Tag League, Watanabe turned on Kyona to join Shirai's unit "Queen's Quest".
+Shortly after the 2016 Goddesses of Stardom Tag League, Watanabe turned on Jungle Kyona and joined Queen's Quest.

 On January 7, 2017, Watanabe, along with HZK and Shirai, defeated Kagetsu, Kyoko Kimura and Viper, who replaced Hana Kimura due to injury, to win the Artist of Stardom Championship.
-The trio held the championship until April 9, where the title was vacated as Watanabe was sidelined with an injury.
-After 10 months of injury, Watanabe returned on November 4, where she defeated Wolf.
+Later in January, Watanabe suffered an ACL injury during training that forced her to go on a hiatus.
+On April 9, the Artist of Stardom Championship was vacated due to Watanabe being unable to perform because of her injury.
+After 10 months of injury, Watanabe returned on November 4, where she defeated Kris Wolf.

 On February 18, 2018, Watanabe challenged the leader of Queen's Quest Shirai for the Wonder of Stardom Championship in the main event at the Korakuen Hall, but was unsuccessful.
 On April 30, Watanabe won the 2018 Cinderella Tournament after defeating Bea Priestley in the finals.
 She expressed her wish which was a match for the Wonder of Stardom Championship against the then-time champion Io Shirai.
 On May 23, Watanabe defeated Shirai to win the Wonder title, becoming the youngest wrestler to hold the title at the age of 18.

-On November 4, Watanabe, along with fellow Queen's Quest member Utami Hayashishita won the Goddess of Stardom Tag League after defeating Chardonnay and Priestley in the finals.
-On November 23, Hayashishita and Watanabe defeated J.A.N.
-(Jungle Kyona and Natsuko Tora) to win the Goddesses of Stardom Championship.
+In June 2018, Watanabe became the leader of Queen's Quest following Io Shirai's departure from Stardom.
+At Mask Fiesta 2018 on October 28, Watanabe, under the ring name Black Fuzzy Peach, donned a mask and teamed up with Masked Wan-chan, Mini Iotica and Red Snake to defeat Fancy Maruyama, Natsuki Urabe, Reo Hazuki and Yukari Ishino.
+On November 4, Watanabe and Utami Hayashishita won the 2018 Goddesses of Stardom Tag League after defeating Bea Priestley and Chardonnay in the finals.
+On November 23, Hayashishita and Watanabe won the Goddesses of Stardom Championship by defeating J.A.N.
+(Jungle Kyona and Natsuko Tora).

-On April 5, 2019, Watanabe participated in Stardom's first event at the United States in New York City, where she successfully defended the Wonder of Stardom Championship against her tag team partner Hayashishita.
+On April 5, 2019, Watanabe participated in Stardom's first event at the United States in New York City, where she successfully defended the Wonder of Stardom Championship against her tag team partner Utami Hayashishita.
 At Stardom Cinderella Tournament 2019 on April 29, Watanabe fell short to Konami in the first rounds.
 On May 16, Watanabe lost the Wonder of Stardom Championship to Arisa Hoshiki, ending her reign at 358 days, and setting a record with most successful title defenses, at 13.
 On July 15, Hayashishita and Watanabe lost the Goddesses of Stardom Championship to Tokyo Cyber Squad (Jungle Kyona and Konami).
 On November 23, Watanabe, along with AZM and Hayashishita, won the Artist of Stardom Championship after they defeated Andras Miyagi, Kagetsu and Natsu Sumire.